-- 1. The payment is made based strictly on enrollment when the child is enrolled according to the family's plan of care and is attending regularly. - 2.
-When the child is enrolled in the same childcare arrangement and care one (1) through 17 hours a week, the appropriate monthly 50% rate for half-time care is paid to the facility. - 3.
-When the child is enrolled in the same childcare arrangement and care averages 18 through 31 hours per week, the appropriate monthly 75% rate for three-fourths of care is paid to the facility. - 4.
-When the child is enrolled in the same childcare arrangement and care averages 32 through 55 hours per week, the appropriate monthly 100% rate for full-time care is paid to the facility.
+- 1. The payment is made strictly based on enrollment when the child is enrolled according to the family's plan of care and is attending regularly. - 2.
+When the child is enrolled in the same childcare arrangement and care one (1) through 17 hours a week, the appropriate monthly 50% rate for half-time care is paid to the facility.

+NOTE: School Aged Children with a Level of Care at one (1) through 17 hours a week, a monthly 75% rate is paid to the facility.

-- 5. When the child is enrolled in the same childcare arrangement and the need for care is above 55 hours a week and the child attend the same facility/provider for all hours of care, the child would have one plan of care at 150%, 175% or 200 % instead of two plans of care.
-NC FAST will automatically create one plan of care and one voucher in these situations. - i.
+- 3. When the child is enrolled in the same childcare arrangement and care averages 18 through 31 hours per week, the appropriate monthly 75% rate for three-fourths of care is paid to the facility. - 4.
+When the child is enrolled in the same childcare arrangement and care averages 32 through 55 hours per week, the appropriate monthly 100% rate for full-time care is paid to the facility. - 5.
+When the child is enrolled in the same childcare arrangement and the need for care is above 55 hours a week and the child attends the same facility/provider for all hours of care, the child would have one plan of care at 150%, 175% or 200 % instead of two plans of care.
+NC FAST will automatically create one plan of care and one voucher in these situations.

+i.
 If a child has a need for care above 55 hours a week and the child does not attend the same facility/provider for all hours of care, a plan of care and voucher will be needed for each facility/provider.